eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

         is TransferEvent.Redirect -> {
             // A redirect is needed.
 Used mainly for the OpenId4VP implementation val redirectUri = event.redirectUri // the redirect URI }
+        is TransferEvent.IntentToSend -> {
+            // An intent is ready to be sent
+            // Used mainly for the DCAPI implementation val intent = event.intent // the intent to send.
+        }
         TransferEvent.Disconnected -> {
             // Informational event that device has been disconnected